 Important note about US Zip codes

-The geo-library's US Zip areas are in fact US Census Bureau's Zip Code Tabulation Areas (ZCTAs), which are generalized areal representations of USPS ZIP Code service areas (which are not areal feautures but a collection of mail delivery routes).
-While for the vast majority of ZIP codes there is a one-to-one relationship between an ZCTA and the corresponding USPS ZIP Code, this is not always the case, and some USPS ZIP Codes may be missing in the geo-library.
+The geo-library's US Zip areas are in fact US Census Bureau's Zip Code Tabulation Areas (ZCTAs), which are generalized areal representations of USPS ZIP Code service areas (which are not areal features but a collection of mail delivery routes).
+While for the vast majority of ZIP codes, there is a one-to-one relationship between a ZCTA and the corresponding USPS ZIP Code, this is not always the case, and some USPS ZIP Codes may be missing in the geo-library.

 3- Select the areas to be combined into the territory

-when the "Hand" tool is active, clicking an areas toggles the area (includes into or excludes from the territory);
+when the "Hand" tool is active, clicking an area toggles the area (includes into or excludes from the territory);

 when the "Lasso" tool is active, draw the lasso through the desired areas to select those inside the lasso into the territory.

 After a lasso is drawn, Mapsly automatically switches to the "Hand" mode, so you can immediately adjust the borders of your territory by toggling areas one by one.
-If you'd like to use the lasso again, select the Lasso tool again.
+Select the Lasso tool again if you'd like to use the lasso again.

-Alternatively, you may search areas by their name/code or select multiple areas at once out of an entire list of names/codes, for example from a list of zip codes.
+Alternatively, you may search areas by their name/code or select multiple areas at once from an entire list of names/codes, for example, from a list of zip codes.
 To do this: